 David Coburn died in June of 1974.
 Margaret Coburn continued to live at 31 Gloucester in 1977.

 On October 18, 1978, 31 Gloucester was acquired from Thomas F. Quinn, guardian of the property of Margaret Coburn, by James C. Lawless and Christina B. Lawless, trustees of the Downey Realty Trust.
 They also owned 29 Gloucester, which they had purchased in April of 1976.

 In December of 1978, James Lawless applied for (and subsequently received) permission to convert 31 Gloucester from a single-family dwelling into eight apartments.

 On June 17, 2002, they transferred the property to themselves trustees of the 31 Gloucester Street Real Estate Trust.

 On October 1, 2007, 31 Gloucester was purchased from the Lawlesses by Kristal Property LLC (Barbara L. Rubin, manager of record).
 In October of 2007, it filed for (and subsequently received) permission to convert the property from eight apartments into three apartments, three retail units, and two offices.

-31 Gloucester remained a mixed residential and commercial building in 2017.
+31 Gloucester continued to be assessed as a residential and commercial building in 2021.